apache/jena-site/source/documentation/permissions/__index.md

 slug: index
 ---

+> The jena-permissions subsystem is planned for removal at Jena 6.0.0.

 Jena Permissions is a SecurityEvaluator interface and a set of dynamic proxies that apply that interface to Jena Graphs, Models, and associated methods and classes.
 It does not implement any specific security policy but provides a framework for developers or integrators to implement any desired policy.

 ## Documentation